 After reducing your carbon footprint to a sensible level, carbon offsetting creates funding for projects which reduce emissions even further elsewhere.
 Because emissions disperse throughout the atmosphere, your net carbon footprint becomes smaller even if the offset happens somewhere else.

 Clear offsets through carbon reduction projects in the developing world for three reasons.
-Firstly it help those who are least able to help themselves.
+Firstly it helps those who are least able to help themselves.
 Secondly it achieves the most reduction for the money you spend.
-And lastly it is the scheme created for and chosen by almost every government in the world under the Kyoto Protocol.
+And lastly the first world is responsible for most global warming anyway, so we feel it is fairer to invest in the developing world given the moral perspective.

 Clear uses the most accurate carbon calculators available on the web, and our our offsets are the highest quality available, such as CERs and Gold Standard VERs.
 Our free downloadable Carbon Audit Tool is approved by the Quality Assurance Standard for Carbon Offsetting.